 Try Real Bahamian Food at Arawak Cay

-Known affectionately by the locals as, “Fish Fry,” this harbourfront strip is where you’ll find rows of pastel-coloured shacks serving up fresh, catch of the day seafood, daiquiris, and Sky Juice (coconut milk mixed with gin, cinnamon, and nutmeg).
+Known locally as “Fish Fry,” this harbourfront strip is where you’ll find rows of pastel-coloured shacks serving up fresh, catch of the day seafood, daiquiris, and Sky Juice (coconut milk mixed with gin, cinnamon, and nutmeg).
 Don’t leave without trying authentic Bahamian fried snappers, cracked conch, grilled shrimps, and lobster tails.

 Drop by Parliament Square